polkadot-fellows/RFCs/text/000x-assethub.md

 | attributeDepositBase      | 0.00666666666 KSM                | 0.15333333318 $        | 3.333333333 $                 | 0.000666666666 KSM        | 0.015333333318 $                 | 0.3333333333 $                         |

 ```
-> Note: This is only a proposal for change and it can be modified upon additional conversation.
+> Note: This is only a proposal for change and can be modified upon additional conversation.

 ## Drawbacks
 Modifying deposit requirements necessitates a balanced assessment of the potential drawbacks.
 Highlighted below are cogent points extracted from the discourse on the [Polkadot Forum conversation](https://forum.polkadot.network/t/polkadot-assethub-high-nft-collection-deposit/4262), which provide critical perspectives on the implications of such changes: